Socrats/EGTTools/README.md

 [![Documentation Status](https://readthedocs.org/projects/egttools/badge/?version=latest)](https://egttools.readthedocs.io/en/latest/?badge=latest)
 ![build](https://github.com/Socrats/EGTTools/workflows/build/badge.svg)

 **EGTtools** provides a centralized repository with analytical and numerical methods to study/model game theoretical problems under the Evolutionary Game Theory (EGT) framework.

 This library is composed of two parts:

 - a set of analytical methods implemented in Python 3
 - a set of computational methods implemented in C++ with (Python 3 bindings)

-The second typed is used in cases where the state space is two big to solve analytically, and thus require estimating the model parameters through monte-carlo simulations.
+The second typed is used in cases where the state space is too big to solve analytically, and thus require estimating the model parameters through monte-carlo simulations.
 The C++ implementation provides optimized computational methods that can run in parallel in a reasonable time, while Python bindings make the methods easily accecible to a larger range of researchers.

 To install all required packages run: